distortedfusion/blade-components/docs/40-forms.md

 Publishing the package configuration allows you to disable or add components.

-## Publishing Views
+## Publishing views

-You can publish the package views using the following command:
+You can publish the packaged views using the following command:

 ```bash
 php artisan vendor:publish --tag=blade-forms-views